aalejandromr/reservations-api/README.md

 ## Overlapping reservations

 I created the constraint that a reservation cannot be created if another reservation already exists during the time the new reservation wants to be created.
 For instance if a reservation was created to be from 1 PM to 2 PM then another reservation cannot be created to start at 1:30 PM because the other reservation is still going.

+## Seeder

+All data required to run the API is already created for you.
+Please refer to the seeds.rb file if you have questions related to the data.

+For initial API interactions you can find a valid agent code there as well as a customer email valid.

 ## Documentation